Social Work Degrees in South Carolina

 South Carolina social workers must renew their license every two years, completing 40 hours of continuing education in the interim.
 Renewal of any type of social work license in South Carolina costs $90.

-Directory of Social Work Programs in South Carolina
+Types of Social Work Licenses in South Carolina

 In South Carolina and across the U.S., the field of social work favors employees with advanced education and experience.
 Social workers with at least a master’s degree and two or more years of experience can pursue advanced licensure to qualify for top jobs in clinical and specialty social work.
 While jobs in non-clinical areas of social work (including case workers and directors of social services) are prevalent in South Carolina, candidates who choose to enter clinical practice or concentrate in an area such as medical, child, family, or school social work can pursue a wider variety of jobs in the state.
 The profession particularly suits employees with a sensitivity to civil justice and human services issues, and a tendency toward empathy, understanding, and problem-solving and listening skills.